IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 board method:

 1. **Term:** All members of the OSC shall be elected for a period of service of one year.
-No member of the committee, with the exception of bootstrapping members during the bootstrapping phase, may serve for a period of longer than one year without standing for re-election.
+No member of the committee, except for bootstrapping members during the bootstrapping phase, may serve for a period of longer than one year without standing for re-election.
-2. **Term Limits:** Given that members of the OSC should be elected to their position meritocrously based upon their contributions, there are no capped term limits currently imposed.
+2. **Term Limits:** Given that members of the OSC should be elected to their position meritoriously based upon their contributions, there are no capped term limits currently imposed.
 3. **Cohorts:** The membership of the committee should be broken up into three cohorts that face election cycles staggered throughout the year (one election every 4 months).
 This provides numerous benefits as detailed in the